ragges/tektools/README.md

 ### tdsNvramFloppyTool

-tdsNvramFloppyTool is a set of scripts to let the scope itself read or write NVRAM and EEPROM data to/from floppy disks - no GPIB is needed.
+tdsNvramFloppyTool is a set of scripts that are to be put on a floppy disk that will let the scope itself read or write NVRAM and EEPROM data to/from the floppy disks - no GPIB is needed.

+A **tool for checksumming NVRAM dumps**, written in Java, is also included.

-There is nothing Linux specific about it, but there is an extra version supplied, tdsNvramEepromFloppyDumper, that dumps both the NVRAM and the EEPROMs to the floppy in one sweep.
+There is nothing Linux specific about it, but it is a very nice tool, and here is an extra version supplied, tdsNvramEepromFloppyDumper, that dumps both the NVRAM and the EEPROMs to the floppy in one sweep.

-Addresses and sizes may have to be adjusted depending on model (but probably not).
+Addresses and sizes may have to be adjusted depending on model.

 To use them, format a floppy (preferably in the scope), copy the file(s) to the floppy, and boot the scope with the floppy inserted.